WELCOME!

 COACHING TO MENTORSHIP…

-In 2013, our community began to recognize we had become too insular and that it was important for the practices we had to reach new audiences who could benefit from them.
-We began a journey of trying to understand why our city suffered from gun violence.
+By 2013, our community recognized that we had become too insular — and that the practices we carried needed to reach new audiences who could benefit from them.
+We turned our attention outward, asking why our city was suffering from so much gun violence.

 MENTORSHIP TO FACILITATION & PLAY…